GarethElms/jQuery.formError/README.md

 # Release notes

+### v0.3
+* Ensure that the error message appears immediately next to the form control regardless of css position

 ### v0.2
 * Newlines are inserted into error messages that are too long (default is maximum 30 characters per line)
 * z-index changed to ensure that an error message overlays a success image